maickoldxd/conexaFront/readme.md

 ## notes:

-* Because it's a client-side website the authentication can be easily bypassed by a dev (This only apply to see components source, not for apy requests)
+* Because it's a client-side website the authentication can be easily bypassed by a dev (This only apply to see components source, not for api requests)

 * To get the best performance I recommend deploy on edge network like cloudflare pages, or vercel